USFCA-MSDS/MSDS_689/projects/HW3.md

 * Performance Comparison (10 points):

-Compares the running time and efficiency of the custom implementation against the optimized base model.
+Compares the running time and efficiency of the custom implementation against the base model provided for you.
 Conducts rigorous experimentation across various datasets to validate performance improvements.